Effective generation for foliated surfaces: results and applications: Preliminaries

 \begin{enumerate} \item Suppose that $(X, \cal F, \Delta)$ is $(\epsilon, \delta)$-\alc.
 Then $(X', \cal F', \Delta')$ is $(\epsilon, \delta)$-\alc.

 \item Suppose that $(\cal F', \Delta'_{\text{n-inv}})$ is (log) canonical.
 Then $(\cal F, \Delta_{\text{n-inv}})$ is (log) canonical. \end{enumerate}

-\end{lemma} \begin{proof} The proof is essentially identical to the proof of \cite[Proposition 5.20]{KM98}, making use of the statement of foliated Riemann-Hurwitz found in \cite[Lemma 3.4]{Druel18} which gives us the following adjoint Riemann-Hurwitz formula for a finite morphism $\sigma\colon Y \rightarrow X$:
+\end{lemma} \begin{proof} The proof of item (1) and the log canonical case of item (2) is essentially identical to the proof of \cite[Proposition 5.20]{KM98}, making use of the statement of foliated Riemann-Hurwitz found in \cite[Lemma 3.4]{Druel18} which gives us the following adjoint Riemann-Hurwitz formula for a finite morphism $\sigma\colon Y \rightarrow X$ for all $\epsilon \geq 0$: